What is it?

 It's also possible to have a chlamydia infection in your rectum (bottom), throat or eyes.

-Chlamydia tests are carried out by taking swabs from the penis, vagina, bum or throat.
-A urine sample can also be used with men.
-The sexual health clinic will recommend the best test for you depending on whether you have any symptoms, what they are and the type of sex you have.
+Chlamydia tests are performed on urine samples or swabs The sexual health clinic will recommend the best test for you depending on your symptoms, and the type of sex you have.

-If you have no symptoms and want a straightforward test you can order a smart kit online for home delivery.
+We do not undertake screening in clinic if you have no or mild symptoms.
+You need to order a smart kit online which can be collected from clinic or posted to an address of your choice.
 This is a quick, easy and confidential way to screen for chlamydia, gonorrhoea, HIV and syphilis.

 The infection is easily treated with antibiotics.